thephpleague/uri-src/docs/interfaces/7.0/ipv4.md

 Usage
 --------

-The `Converter::toDecimal` method tries to normalize a host based on the normalization algorithm used by the <a href="https://url.spec.whatwg.org/#concept-ipv4-parser">WHATWG rules</a>
+The `Converter::toDecimal` method tries to convert a host into a valid IPv4 decimal dot-notation representation based on the algorithm used by the [WHATWG rules](https://url.spec.whatwg.org/#concept-ipv4-parser).
-to parse and format IPv4 multiple string representations into a valid IPv4 decimal representation.
-The method only parameter should represent a host component value.
+The method only parameter should represent a host value.

-To work as intended the class requires a `League\Uri\IPv4\IPv4Calculator` implementing class responsible for making all the calculation needed to perform the conversion between IPv4 string representations.
+To work as intended the class requires a `League\Uri\IPv4\Calculator` implementing class responsible for making all the calculations needed to perform the conversion between IPv4 representations.

 The package comes bundled with three implementations: